 We are always looking for new volunteers to join us.
 Check out our FAQs to learn more about how you can make a difference.

 • Volunteers choose a book and read to a classroom, then lead age-appropriate discussions on diversity, inclusion, empathy, kindness, and allyship.
-Most sessions are with K–5 students, though some schools include PreK or up to 8th grade.

 • Yes!
 Once sessions are scheduled, you'll receive a signup and can choose the school, grade, and time that works best for you.